Deformed special relativity with an invariant minimum speed and its cosmological implications: Introduction

-- In non-relativistic quantum mechanics, the plane wave wave-function ($Ae^{\pm ipx}$) which represents a free particle is an idealisation that is impossible to conceive under physical reality.
-In the event of such an idealized plane wave, it would be possible to find with certainty the reference frame that cancels its momentum ($p=0$), so that the uncertainty on its position would be $\Delta x=\infty$.
-However, the presence of an unattainable minimum limit of speed emerges in order to forbid the ideal case of a plane wave wave-function ($p=constant$ or $\Delta p=0$).
-This means that there is no perfect inertial motion ($v=constant$) such as a plane wave, except the privileged reference frame of a universal background field connected to an unattainable minimum limit of speed $V$, where $p$ would vanish.
-However, since such a minimum speed $V$ (universal background frame) is unattainable for the particles with low energies (large length scales), their momentum can actually never vanish when one tries to be closer to such a preferred frame ($V$).

-On the other hand, according to Special Relativity (SR), the momentum cannot be infinite since the maximum speed $c$ is also unattainable for a massive particle, except the photon ($v=c$) as it is a massless particle.
+- The plane wave for a free particle is an idealization that is impossible to conceive under physical reality.
+In the event of an idealized plane wave, it would be possible to find with certainty the reference frame that cancels its momentum ($p=0$), and the uncertainty on its position would be $\Delta x=\infty$.
+However, the presence of an unattainable minimum limit of speed emerges in order to forbid the ideal case of a plane wave ($p=constant$ or $\Delta p=0$).
+This means that there is no perfect inertial motion ($v=constant$) like a plane wave, except the privileged reference frame of a universal background field connected to an unattainable minimum limit of speed $V$, where $p$ would vanish.
+But, since we should consider that such a minimum speed $V$ (universal background frame) is unattainable for the particles with low energies (large length scales), actually their momenta can never vanish when one tries to be closer to such a preferred frame ($V$).
+On the other hand, according to Special Relativity (SR), their momenta cannot be infinite since the maximum speed $c$ is also unattainable for such massive particles, except the photon ($v=c$) as it is a massless particle.
 This reasoning allows us to think that the electromagnetic radiation (photon:$``c-c''=c$) as well as the massive particle ($``v-v''>V(\neq 0)$ for $v<c$ ) are in equal-footing in the sense that it is not possible to find a reference frame at rest ($v_{relative}=0$) for both through any speed transformation in a space-time with a maximum and minimum limit of speed.
-Therefore such a deformed special relativity will be denominated as Symmetrical Special Relativity (SSR).
+Therefore such a deformed special relativity will be denominated {\it Symmetrical Special Relativity} (SSR).
 We will look for new speed transformations of SSR in the next section.

 The dynamics of particles in the presence of a universal background reference frame connected to $V$ is within a context of the ideas of Sciama\cite{2}, Schr\"{o}dinger\cite{3} and Mach\cite{4}, where there should be an ``absolute" inertial reference frame in relation to which we have the inertia of all moving bodies.
 However, we must emphasize that the approach used here is not classical as machian ideas, since the lowest (unattainable) limit of speed $V$ plays the role of a privileged (inertial) reference frame of background field instead of the ``inertial" frame of fixed stars.